-FST 151 HAZARDOUS MATERIALS FIRST RESPONDER AWARENESS LEVEL
+FST 151 HAZARDOUS MATERIALS FIRST RESPONDER AWARENESS LEVEL Course length: 8 hours lecture 0.25 unit CSU

-0.25 unit

 This is an 8 hour course that prepares the student to react to a hazardous material emergency.
 It is a federal and state required class for employees (maintenance workers, groundskeepers, warehouse persons and the like) who work in an industry where hazardous materials are utilized.
 This course is intended to be a minimal response effort to this type of emergency (identify the material, isolate the area, deny entry and notify response agencies).
 May be offered Pass/No Pass.